theojouvin/CSE15L/labs/lab-report-1-week-2.md

 To connect to the remote server named ```ieng6``` at UCSD, we will be using the SSH command.

 1. At the bottom of your VSCode window, you should see a section labled *Terminal*.

+2. In that terminal section, enter the command ```ssh username@ieng6.ucsd.edu```
+  - ```ssh``` Is the command being run.
+  - ```username``` Refers to your course-specific account username.
+It most likely starts with ``cs15l``.
+Enter your unique username here.
+  - ```@ieng6.ucsd.edu``` Tells your computer where to connect to.
+In this case, it is the ```ieng6``` server at UCSD.
+3. Once you press enter, you will be asked if you are sure that you want to continue connecting with a (yes/no) prompt.
+Enter ```yes``` and press enter to save the ```ieng6``` server as a known host on your computer.
+4. Next, you will be asked for a password.
+Enter your course-specific account password here.
+  - You will not see your password being entered as you type it!
+Do not worry, this is normal.
+It is a security feature.
+  - Make sure you entered/pasted your password correctly, then press enter.
+5. At this point, you have successfully connected to the ```ieng6``` server!
+You should be greeted with messages that look something like this.